Configure Cluster Properties

 To assign new values to cluster properties:

-Open a terminal window and log in to a node on your cluster.
+Open a terminal window and log in to a broker on your cluster.

 rpk cluster config edit.
 To edit tuning properties, run